War on two fronts? India prepared to wade of any eventuality

 Pakistan alone has no interest in this, but they are the cronies of the Chinese.
 Hence they would do what has been told.
 It is because of this, I would say that India has to be prepared for two front war.
 It may not be on a large scale, but it would start off as a minor conflict with China first and then Pakistan.

 China is already basing its re-fuelers in PoK.
 They need it nearby and obviously are working in that direction.
-In my view, something has to be done before the winter or postpone it to next April, the the retired Indian Air Force officer also says.
+In my view, something has to be done before the winter or postpone it to next April, the retired Indian Air Force officer also says.

 I am looking at these possibilities.
 These are the objectives of the Chinese, which according to me will lead to a war.
 The Chinese investment in the CPEC is in danger and India's strengthening of infrastructure and military in Ladakh has made the Chinese extremely insecure Air Marshal (retd), B K Pandey also says.